 The Commonwealth was “founded on the belief that a socially responsible undertaking cannot exist merely in its own interests.
 It is part of the whole national and international community and as such it has responsibilities which extend far beyond its factory walls”.
 Common-ownership or ‘trusteeship’ was conceived “as an alternative to a war-based capitalist economy on the one hand and to communism on the other”.

 The founders envisaged a “leadership founded on approval rather than dictation”; and a turning away from “participation in industrial strife and international war; and a refusal to take an active part in re-armament” (Preamble to the Constitution – April 1951).

-The companies in the Scott Bader Group are the means to fulfill the vision and to show that business can make the world a better place.
+The companies in the Scott Bader Group are the means to fulfil the vision and to show that business can make the world a better place.

 In 2014, The Gandhi Foundation International Peace Award 2014 was jointly awarded to Godric Bader, Life President of Scott Bader, and to the Scott Bader Commonwealth for the better business model created by him and his family, which continues today as a cornerstone of the Scott Bader Group globally.